 Closing Comment

 The above instructions for Team Leaders, regarding seeking evidence of compliance with requirements, apply to all assessors.
-Team members are reminded that the Lead Assessor is responsible for liaison between the assessment team and the candidate ExCB or ExTL.
-Points of non-compliance raised by any team member must be immediately brought to the Team Leader’s attention who will then raise the non-conformity with the candidate ExCB or ExTL.
+Team members are reminded that the IECEx Lead Assessor is responsible for liaison between the assessment team and the applicant ExCB, ExTL and ATF.
+Points of non-compliance raised by any team member must be immediately brought to the Team Leader’s attention who will then raise the non-conformity with the applicant ExCB, ExTL and ATF.

 An effective and timely assessment requires the cooperation of all those participating in the assessment, especially all members of the assessment teams.
-Therefore it is most important that assessment team members respond quickly to correspondence and requests from their Team Leaders.
-Should any assessor have difficulty in meeting their obligations they are requested to contact their Lead Assessor immediately and advise the IECEx Secretariat.
+Therefore, it is most important that assessment team members respond quickly to correspondence and requests from their Team Leaders.
+Should any assessor have difficulty in meeting their obligations they are requested to contact their IECEx Lead Assessor immediately and advise the IECEx Secretariat.

-Assessing of ExCB and ExTL is an extremely important process and will greatly assist in establishing and maintaining the IECEx System’s credibility.
-The Assessment Panel Chairman, ExMC Chairman and Officers are all available should assessors require assistance.
+Assessing of ExCBs, ExTLs and ATFs is an extremely important process and greatly assists in establishing and maintaining the IECEx System’s credibility.
+The ExAG, IECEx Chairman and Officers are all available should assessors require assistance.
 Assessors may contact the IECEx Secretariat if they need assistance at any stage of the assessment process.

 Proficiency testing programs

-Participation in the IECEx Proficiency Testing Program, according to IECEx Operational Document OD 202 is a requirement of all existing and applicant ExTLs.
-Assessment teams are required to check this as part of the assessment of applicant and existing ExTLs.
+Participation in the IECEx Proficiency Testing Program, according to IECEx Operational Document OD 202 is a requirement of all existing and applicant ExTLs and ATFs.
+Assessment teams are required to check this as part of the assessment of applicant and existing ExTLs and ATFs.